adjust/cocos2dx_sdk/doc/ios/ios.md

 ```

 <a id="deeplinking-deferred-open">In deferred deep linking scenario, there is one additional setting which can be set on the
 deferred deep link callback method.
-Once the adjust SDK gets the deferred deep link info, we are offering you the possibility
+Once the adjust SDK gets the deferred deep link info, we offer you the possibility
 to choose whether our SDK should open this URL or not.
 You can choose to set this option by setting the return value of your
 deferred deep link callback method.

 If nothing is set, **the adjust SDK will always try to launch the URL by default**.